Here’s your one stop guide to all the unique things to do in Ireland!

 This is a great night of entertainment and an unforgettable experience in Ireland.

-With an interesting history this former private all girl’s school seems like something out of a movie.
-Even the tour guides who work there today were once students at this very school which closed in 2010.
+With an interesting history, Kylemore seems like something out of a movie.
+Even the tour guides who work there today were once students as the school only closed in 2010.

 To make things a bit more interesting the caves also have plenty of folklore to them as well including a tale about one of Ireland’s kings Cormac Mac Airt and how he was raided by a she-wolf in the caves.

 If you are running short on time you can easily enjoy the enigma of the caves by just doing a drive by and pulling off to look up at the giant black cavities in the side of the mountain.

 If you want to dive deep into Irish traditions and culture, then this is one of the most unique things to do in Ireland!
 Visit Cnoc Suain to enjoy a cultural retreat in the heart of Connemara in Spiddal.

 You’ll be centered in the middle of the boglands surrounded by the mountains and exploring the Burren along Ireland’s Wild Atlantic Way which is the place that has inspired great artists, poets, and writers for centuries.
 This includes Oscar Wilde who described the area as, “wild mountainous country…in every way magnificent.”

 You can learn how to speak Gaelic, how to make soda bread, listen to traditional Irish music, learn about the local environment, make peat moss bricks for the fire, and stay in a restored 17th-century hill village in the bog.

 This is a great place to take a digital detox and go back in time and enjoy the simpler things in life, Irish style.